Biography

 Adams has received three Gradiva Awards from the National Association for the Advancement of Psychoanalysis: in 2005 for The Fantasy Principle: Psychoanalysis of the Imagination, in 2000 for "Womanning: Catastrophe, Creation, and the Mythopoeic Forces of Mankind" - a Jungian study of the schizophrenic Daniel Paul Schreber, who fantasized that he was being transformed into a woman in order to have transsexual intercourse with God and be impregnated and delivered of a new world - and in 1999 for "Refathering Psychoanalysis, Deliteralizing Hillman: Imaginal Therapy, Individual and Cultural."

-Adams has been a Marshall scholar in England (comparable to a Rhodes scholarship but awarded by the British Parliament in commemoration of the Marshall Aid Plan after World War II) and a Fulbright senior lecturer in India.
+Adams has been a Marshall scholar in England and a Fulbright senior lecturer in India.

 He received a B.A. from Texas Christian University, an M.A. from the University of Texas at Austin, a D.Phil. from the University of Sussex, an M.S.W. from New York University, and a certificate in psychoanalysis from the C.G.
 Jung Institute of New York.